Hempy49/palindrome_database/README.md

 First clone this repo.
 Then:
 ```
 bundle install
+# assuming your postgres instance is running
 bin/rails db:create
 bin/rails db:migrate

 bundle exec rspec # Run the tests to ensure it works
-bin/rails server # Start the server at localhost:300
+bin/rails server # Start the server at localhost:3000
 ```
 ## Screenshots
 Palindrome successfully saved in database: